steffenheyne/EDeNseq/README.md

 # Read Classification

-EDeNseq classifies reads against an index of e.g. genomes.
-In order to build the index, EDeNseq needs a tab-delimited file with three columns:
+EDeNseq classifies sequences (e.g. reads) against an index of e.g. genomes or any desired set of target sequences.

+In order to build the index, EDeNseq needs a BED file and fasta file.
-`<idx>	<fa-file-path>	<description>`

-The first column, `<idx>`, is a running number (>=1) that denotes the bin/slot in the index.
-Second column, `<fa-file-path>`, is the path to a fasta file used for that idx.
-The last column is some description of the file/slot.
-This is used only for output purposes.

-Note: there can multiple lines with the same `<idx>`!
-This allows to put several fasta files (genomes) in the same index slot!
-This is useful e.g. for bacteria with serveral chromosomes or in order to put very similar genomes together.
+The BED file is used to define regions on sequences that are indexed under a certain label.

+The labeling makes the whole classification procedure very powerful and general, as this can be the sequence name (BED column 1) or a certain feature identifier (BED file column 4).
+This allows to index different sequences under the same label.
+For example, genomes of different strains or related organisms, homologue transcripts or sequences of a certain RNA family (Rfam).

+The BED file has the following format:

+`<SEQNAME>	<START>	<END>	<LABEL>	.
+0	<SEQ_DESC>	<LABEL_DESC>`

+The first 4 cols are required.
+Columns 7 and 8 are optional, but then also columns 5 and 6 have to be provided.

+`<LABEL>` can be any string or number.
+Internally each unique label is mapped to a number.

+`<LABEL_DESC>` is used to annotate the results.

+During indexing, EDeNseq scans through the fasta file and for each found seq, it selects all provided regions in BED file for that sequence and index them.
+This means also that nothing is indexed for a seq without BED entry as well as if there is a BED entry without sequence in the FASTA file.

+Note: Currently only in clustering mode, no BED file is necessary and all provided sequences are used!

 ## Download bacterial reference genomes from NCBI